canonical/snapcraft/docs/snapcraft-syntax.md

   this snap doesn't support running under confinement) or "strict" (i.e. full confinement supported via interfaces).
 * `assumes` (list of strings)
-  A feature tag list that the core needs to support for this snap to be run.
+  A list of features that must be supported by the core in order for this snap to install.
 * `epoch` (string)
   The epoch to which this revision of the snap belongs.
 This is used to specify upgrade paths.
 For example, `0` is epoch 0; `1*` is the upgrade path from 0 to